 Moberg Pharma has ongoing long-term incentive programs in place that have been resolved by the AGM and therefore are excluded from these guidelines.
 The performance requirements used to determine the outcome of Moberg Pharma's long-term incentive programs have a clear connection to the long-term value creation, including its sustainability.
-The Board of Directors' proposal for LTIP 2021 presented at AGM 2021 has performance requirements connected to the Company's operations and targets.
+LTIP 2021 and LTIP 2022 has performance requirements connected to the Company's operations and targets.
 The programs also require a vesting period of three years.
-For more information on these programs, see Note 19.
+For more information on these programs, see Note 19 in the annual report.

-Types of remuneration etc.
+Types of remuneration, etc.